 “Being an online student can be very isolating, so this event gives those students a chance to see the campus, meet some of their instructors for the first time, and meet other students as well.
 It also provides a sense of community, and it’s an extra boost to help them stay motivated.
 That extra encouragement is what we’re going for,” said Jackie Otero, Program Director for the Entertainment Business program.

 Campus Connection kicked off on Thursday with a VIP campus tour, where visiting students were treated to the sights and sounds of campus while getting to know each other.
 Later, they took part in one-on-one faculty mentoring sessions designed to introduce them to their instructors and provide feedback and career advice.
 They also had a chance to sign up for social media head shots on the backlot.

 Panel offerings included a crash course in social networking best practices, a DIY Creator’s Bootcamp, and an in-depth analysis of the successes and failures of artists like The Beatles and Michael Jackson.
 Students who were unable to make it to campus had the option to stream content via GoToTraining.

 “The streamed sessions were super active,” said Jackie.
 “We were all trading Linkedin information and Twitter handles.
-It felt like there was a nice little community connection, even for the students who were’t about to be there in person.”
+It felt like there was a nice little community connection, even for the students who weren’t about to be there in person.”

 The event culminated with a very special edition of the Social Scene, a monthly event put on by Music Business students in the Concert Management class.
-The event was open to all business students, and featured live music as well as prizes and networking opportunities.
+The event was open to all business students and featured live music as well as prizes and networking opportunities.